Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 Who was Radford Gatlin?

-It was into this Ogle-rich environment a man named Radford Gatlin brought his wife Elizabeth in 1854.
+It was in this Ogle-rich environment a man named Radford Gatlin brought his wife Elizabeth in 1854.

 Gatlin was an interesting man.
 The well-educated Georgia native was a jack of many trades, renowned for beautiful penmanship and grammar.